 The practice had a recruitment policy and procedure to help them employ suitable staff, including for agency or locum staff.
-These reflected the relevant legislation.
+These reflected the relevant legislation however, 2 clinical references for 2 dentists had been requested but the provider had not received both responses for each.

 Clinical staff were qualified, registered with the General Dental Council and had professional indemnity cover.
+Qualified nursing staff had indemnity cover provided by the practice.